 How much does it cost to start?
 A registration fee is payable when you join and each year there after when you re-register to cover the costs of affiliation memberships and insurance.
 This is $60.
-Term training fees are $140 per student which enables you to train 2 x weekly at Kwinana dojo.
+Term training fees are $150 per student which enables you to train 2 x weekly at a Karate for Life dojo.
 A cotton Karate uniform is $50 and will need to be purchased before you grade.

 Can I pay casual fees?
 Yes you can, you can pay $10 per class after you have paid your registration fee of $60. (please note that if paying casual you will need to pay prior to the start of class, in cash at the dojo)

 Can I enter tournaments?
-Karate for Life aims to hold at least one inter-club tournament throughout the year which all students are encouraged to enter.
-Aside from this as members of The Australian Karate Federation all our students are eligible to compete in their competitions if they are interested in doing so however sports Karate is not the focus of our style.
+Karate for Life aims to hold two inter-club tournaments throughout the year which all students are encouraged to enter.
+Aside from this as members of The Australian Karate Federation all our students are eligible to compete in their competitions if they are interested in doing so even though sports Karate is not the focus of our style.
 We also have opportunities to compete annually in the International Kofukan Competitions where the sole focus is on our style.

 How often should I train?
 Your Karate will only ever be as good as your practise.
 Aim to get to class at least twice a week and try to spend some time each day running through a kata or two.
 Overtime you will see great results.

 How long will it take to get my black belt?
 With commitment, hard work and consistent training it is possible to achieve your black belt in 4-5 years.
 Juniors work their way through 16 kyu grades, Adults 8 kyu grades.

 What do I wear to training?
 Until you get your Karate Gi, wear comfortable gym type clothing and remember to bring a drink bottle.

 Is it full contact?
 Not necessarily.
 We would soon run out of partners to train with if we allowed full contact partner work and sparring with the techniques that are taught in our style.
 Our students are taught control and restraint.